 - Build a data lake.
 You can use one of the following methods to build a data lake:

 - Manually upload files to Object Storage Service (OSS).
 Then, use the metadata crawling feature to create tables to build a data lake.
 For more information, see Upload objects and Crawl metadata.

 - Use another service to deliver files to OSS.
 For example, use the ActionTrail console to deliver log files to OSS.
 Then, use the metadata crawling feature to create tables to build a data lake.
 For more information, see Create a single-account trail and Crawl metadata.

 - You can build a data lake through one-click data warehousing or by merging multiple databases.
 You can also build a real-time data lake based on databases and message logs.
 For more information, see One-click data warehousing, Create a data warehouse by merging databases, and Build a real-time data lake.

 - Analyze and compute data.
-You can use the serverless SQL or Spark engine to analyze and compute data.
-For more information, see Serverless SQL and Serverless Spark.
+You can use the serverless Presto or Spark engine to analyze and compute data.
+For more information, see Serverless Presto and Serverless Spark.

 - Implement data applications.
 You can use DataWorks or Data Management (DMS) to schedule DLA Presto and Spark tasks, and display the query and analysis results of OSS data as business intelligence (BI) reports.
 For more information, see ETL scheduling and Create Quick BI visualized reports.